Master of Education in School Counseling

 Review the School Counseling Program Handbook for an overview about the School Counseling Program and the School Counseling Program Handbook l to find out information on admission requirements, faculty advising, discipline, remediation, appeal processes, internship, and practicum information, and other school and program policies on the School Counseling Program Page.

-School Counseling candidates are required to complete an application before they are permitted to register for the COUC 698: School Counseling Practicum.
-The prerequisites for COUC 698 are COSC 501, COSC 505, COUC 502 and 504, background check clearance, professional liability insurance through the American Counseling Association (ACA), and an approved practicum application.
+School Counseling candidates are required to complete an application before they are permitted to register for the COSC 698: School Counseling Practicum.
+The prerequisites for COSC 698 are COSC 501, COSC 505, COUC 502 and 504, background check clearance, professional liability insurance through the American School Counseling Association (ASCA), and an approved practicum application.
 Practicum (Gate 2.5) Applications are now being processed through a zero-credit Blackboard course, COSC 513.
 In order to be enrolled in this course you must request access.
 Please view more information on the practicum page, including help securing a placement.

 Candidates must be approved through Gate 3 in order to be approved for an internship.
 All Gate 3 deadlines and requirements must be met for each semester of internship.
 COUC 504, 522, 698 COSC 501, 505, 512, 611, 660, 661, METL/GAT2 test code must be completed prior to internship.
 View information on the required internships.